santiagoLabs/Fshape/README.md

 # Fshape
-Face detection and censure software developed in Java and OpenCV.
+Face detection and censorship software developed in Java and OpenCV.
+Back in June 2016 when i just wanted to play with computer vision and had just learnt Java in Highschool.